- Agricultural crops

-Minnesota has 32 restricted use products registered with chlorpyrifos as an active ingredient for agricultural use.
-The formulations available are emulsifiable concentrate, flowable concentrate, soluble concentrate, and granular.
-The MDA estimates, based on the most recent agricultural surveys available, that chlorpyrifos is, approximately, applied on:
+Minnesota has 46 products registered with chlorpyrifos as an active ingredient (as of July 2020).
+Products are available in emulsifiable, flowable, soluble concentrates, and granular formulations.
+The MDA estimates, based on the most recent surveys available, that chlorpyrifos was applied on:

 Chlorpyrifos in the Environment

 The major degradate of chlorpyrifos is 3,5,6-trichloro-2-pyridinol (TCP).
-TCP is mobile and persistent (if not exposed to light in the soil).
-Chlorpyrifos can also undergo transformation (via oxidative desulfonation) to chlorpyrifos-oxon under certain conditions.
+TCP is mobile and persistent in soil (if not exposed to light).
+Chlorpyrifos can also undergo transformation to chlorpyrifos oxon, a minor degradate, under certain conditions.
 This degradate is less persistent than the parent, but more mobile in soil (Koc = 146-270 mL/goc).
-Chlorpyrifos-oxon is of greatest concern as a byproduct of drinking water chlorination.
-Based on human health studies, chlorpyrifos-oxon is more toxic than the parent.
+Chlorpyrifos oxon can also form as a byproduct of drinking water chlorination.

 Human Health Values for Chlorpyrifos

-Data from US EPA2 and the Minnesota Department of Health (MDH)3
+Data from EPA2 and the Minnesota Department of Health3

-Chlorpyrifos toxicity values for aquatic and terrestrial organisms (Data from US EPA4)
+Chlorpyrifos toxicity values for aquatic and terrestrial organisms (Data from EPA4)